 There is so much that I love about this song (she says about every Taylor Swift song ever).
 Like did I buy a dress that I felt matched the vibes of this song just to wear to sit dramatically by a lake one day while listening to this song?
 Yes, yes I did do that.
 I love how this song actually is referencing the Lakes district in Windermere.
 A place where famous writers used to live like Wordsworth that she indirectly references with “my words worth”.

 Between the lyrics and the music, it really does make you want to run away and go be creative and disconnected from the rest with the person you love.
 To think that even for a weekend of having that experience is such a relaxing thought.
 But I digress, this is one of my favorite ones from the album.
 It’s just facts that her bonus tracks are always some of the most superior.
 Not to mention the Long Pond Studio Sessions version of this song enhances the escapism mood even further.
 Immaculate vibes.

 folklore Album: Track by Track Conclusion

-The album is in itself a folklore that will be passed down.
+The album is folklore in itself that will be passed down.
 It’s stories about past loves, current loves, old and new friends, and her childhood memories.
-It’s stories made up from her imagination running wild in quarantine.
+The songs are stories made up of her imagination running wild in quarantine.
 There is a seventeenth track, “the lakes” that’s only on the deluxe version of the album.

 If you don’t like this album or find it boring, you’re simply wrong.
 Taylor Swift saved 2020 by making us stay home because we’re all sad from the songs.
 She said to stay at home and be sad and like it.
 I honestly am having a hard time picking a favorite.
 Each one that comes on I’m like, “no this is my favorite” and it repeats until the end of time.
 Basically, I will be talking about this album until the end of time.